SimonFairbairn/VTAInAppPurchases/README.md

 This is designed to make dealing with In App Purchases easier but in order to do that it assumes a bunch of things.

 1. Information about consumable content is stored in NSUserDefaults, using the key as set in the `localStorageKey` of the plist file.
 1. Non-consumable purchases without content also use the NSUserDefaults.
-Currently, these keys are not synchronised with iCloud although I may add this in future).
+Currently, these keys are not synchronised with iCloud (although I may add this in future), so users will have to restore to unlock on different devices.
-1. Non-consumable downloadable content is stored in `Documents` (but the `NSURLIsExcludedFromBackupKey` is set so that the content doesn't get backed up, as per the App Store guidelines).
+1. Non-consumable downloadable content (currently only Apple-hosted content is supported) is stored in `Documents` (but the `NSURLIsExcludedFromBackupKey` is set so that the content doesn't get backed up, as per the App Store guidelines).
-1. For local non-consumable content, add the content to Xcode but make sure that the `Create folder references...` radio button is set.
-Then make sure that the `localContentPath` is the exact name of the folder in your products plist file.
+1. For local non-consumable content, drag the content into Xcode and make sure that the `Create folder references...` radio button is set when adding.
+Then make sure that the `localContentPath` in your products plist file is the exact name of the folder you just added.

 ### A Five Step Guide to Getting Set Up